Have you heard that your placenta will stop working properly after your ‘due date’ or the words placental insufficiency?

 But what is the evidence for this claim?

 I recently did an online course with Sara Wickham: “Post-Term Pregnancy: Exploring Evidence, Inspiring Confidence”.
 (Which was awesome and highly recommend to any birth folk).

-Sara has also written a fantastic book on Inducing Labour which I highly recommend you buy.
+Sara has also written a fantastic book on making informed decisions about inductions which I highly recommend you buy.

 So where did this notion of Placental insufficiency or deterioration come from?